Quantum autoencoders using mixed reference states: Results

 Generally, it is assumed that quantum circuits deal with pure states.
-We need to find a solution to generate mixed states, which is essential in preparing initial states for compressing and preparing mixed reference states for decoding.
-We use the technique of \emph{purification} \cite{nielsen2010quantum} to associate a mixed state with a pure state in a large space.
+We need to find a solution to generate mixed states, which is essential in preparing initial states and reference states for encoding and decoding, respectively.
+We use the technique of \emph{purification}~\cite{nielsen2010quantum} to associate a mixed state with a pure state in a large space.
 Given a state $\rho_K$ of a quantum system $K$, it is possible to introduce another system $R$, and define a pure state $|\psi\rangle_{KR}$ for the joint system $KR$ such that $\rho_K=\textup{Tr}_R(|\psi\rangle \langle \psi|_{KR})$.
 The pure state $|\psi\rangle_{KR}$ reduces to $\rho_K$ when we look at the system $K$ alone.
 This mathematical procedure can be done for any state.
-Please refer to Appendix E for detailed information about the construction of $|\psi\rangle_{KR}$ for arbitrary $\rho_K$.
+Please refer to Supplementary Discussion 5 for detailed information about the construction of $|\psi\rangle_{KR}$ for arbitrary $\rho_K$.

-The quantum circuit for compressing 2-qubit states into 1-qubit states is depicted in Fig. \ref{fig:ibmcircuit}, where four qubits $q_0q_1q_2q_3$ are utilized to generate mixed states on $q_2q_3$, on which the encoding gate and the decoding gate are performed.
-The circuit can be divided into five parts: (a) prepare the initial state for compression, (b) perform the encoding operation, (c) prepare the reference state for decoding, (d) perform the decoding operation, (e) perform quantum measurements to obtain the density matrix of the reconstructed state.
-In fact, a set of complete measurements are required to specify the density matrix of a quantum state \cite{dong2022quantum}.
-In Fig. \ref{fig:ibmcircuit}, only a special case of local measurement of $\sigma_z\otimes \sigma_z$ on $q_2q_3$ is performed.
+The quantum circuit for compressing 2-qubit states into 1-qubit states is depicted in Fig.~\ref{fig:ibmcircuit}, where four qubits $q_0q_1q_2q_3$ are utilized to generate mixed states on $q_2q_3$, on which the encoding gate and the decoding gate are performed.
+The circuit can be divided into five parts: (a) prepare the initial state, (b) perform the encoding operation, (c) prepare the reference state, (d) perform the decoding operation, (e) perform quantum measurements to obtain the density matrix of the recovered state.
+A set of complete measurements is required to specify the density matrix of a quantum state~\cite{dong2022quantum}.
+In Fig.~\ref{fig:ibmcircuit}, only a special case of local measurement of $\sigma_z\otimes \sigma_z$ on $q_2q_3$ is performed.
 Adding some gates (such as the Hadamard gate and the $S^{\dagger}$ gate) before the measurement part (i.e., between (d) and (e)) helps realize other measurements.
 Hence, the quantum circuits are repeated several times until a complete measurement is accomplished.
-Feeding the measured data to the built-in function for \emph{quantum state tomography} in qiskit, the density matrix of the reconstructed state is finally obtained.
+Feeding the measured data to the built-in function for \emph{quantum state tomography} in qiskit~\cite{ibmQST2021}, the density matrix of the recovered state is finally obtained.